AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 * If you already have two dirty tactics, upgrade both into [[#Advanced Dirty Tactics|advanced dirty tactics]].
 * If you already have a singular advanced dirty tactic, upgrade it as following:
 	* Choke - A creature grappled, restrained or toppled by you is pacified 1.
-	* Fling - Add your attribute modifier an additional time for damage rolls for thrown weapons.
+	* Fan - Add your attribute modifier an additional time for damage rolls for thrown weapons.
 	* Shield Bash - Shields you use gain the lethal 1 trait.
 	* Swift Grab - While grappling, restraining or toppling a creature, you have a +1 bonus to your damage rolls and AC.
 ### Specialty Mastery